A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Introduction

 \end{itemize}

+Our prior work \cite{our_ICC} introduced the transmitter architecture of MCPM and the working principles of its TPCD detector.
+Herein, we complete these designs and analyses.
+In particular, we complete the modulation design by characterizing and solving the constellation point design problem for MCPM-TPCD.
+Furthermore, we derive the maximum likelihood sequence detector (MLSD) for MCPM, and introduce a low-complexity threshold selection method for TPCD.
+We also discuss the effects of temporal mis-synchronization on MCPM.
+Full derivations and proofs are provided herein in contrast to \cite{our_ICC}.

 The rest of the paper is organized as follows: Section \ref{sec:systemmodel} introduces the channel model.
 Section \ref{sec:proposedscheme} describes the proposed modulation scheme and discusses its key trade-off.
 Section \ref{sec:receiverdesign} introduces the optimal detector and a low complexity alternative which first detects position and then resolves the concentration.
 Section \ref{sec:BER} derives the error probability of the MCPM-TPCD system.
 Section \ref{sec:alphagamma} proposes theoretical methods to select the $(\alpha,\gamma)$ pair for an MCPM scheme.
 Section \ref{sec:results} presents numerical error probability results.
 Lastly, Section \ref{sec:conclusion} concludes the paper.
-The Appendix provides the proof of the theorem presented in Section \ref{sec:alphagamma}.
+Appendices A and B provide the proofs of the lemma and theorem presented in Section \ref{sec:alphagamma}.